Peacock Alley (1922 film)

+Louis Silvers and Ira Gershwin, writing under his early pen name "Arthur Francis," wrote a song for the film.

 Plot

-As described in a film magazine, the board of directors for the main manufacturing company in the American village of Harmonville send young Elmer Harmon (Blue) to Paris to obtain a contract with the French government.
-In Paris Elmer meets the dancer Cleo of Paris (Murray), who casts aside her rich, would-be sweethearts and falls in love with him.
+As described in a film magazine, the board of directors for the main manufacturing company in the American village of Harmonville send young Elmer Harmon to Paris to obtain a contract with the French government.
+In Paris Elmer meets the dancer Cleo of Paris, who casts aside her rich, would-be sweethearts and falls in love with him.
 When his business affairs appear hopeless, she helps him secure his contract, and the couple are married and return to Harmonville.
 A gala is given in Elmer's honor for having saved the village's prosperity, and citizens are shocked by Cleo's Parisian fashion.
 Elmer sells his interests and the couple move to New York City.
 To give Cleo the luxuries to which she is accustomed, Elmer in a moment of weakness forges his uncle's name and is arrested.
 Endeavoring to get Elmer out of trouble, Cleo returns to the stage, but in so doing she breaks a promise made to her husband.
 Elmer is released from jail after promising his uncle to have nothing more to do with Cleo, but then immediately tries to look her up.
 He finds her in what appears to be a compromising but innocent situation and decides the bad things that have been said about Cleo are true.
 He returns to Harmonville and the heartbroken Cleo returns to France and seeks seclusion in Normandy.
 Three years later Elmer finds Cleo there along with her little son who is named for him.
 They have a reconciliation.